wp-plugins/show-the-weather-jp/readme.txt

 1. Upload `tenki.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configuration Menu "tomorrow's weather" button.
 Livedoor's website, check the area code and enter.
-4.In the entry, [ldtenki] If you write will appear in tomorrow's weather icon for the region you specify.
+4. In the entry, [ldtenki] If you write will appear in tomorrow's weather icon for the region you specify.

 == Screenshots ==